asna-amjad/Python-Projects/top_100_movies/README.md

 ## Web Scraping with BeautifulSoup

-### Concepts Practised
-- Parsing HTML and Making Soup
+- Parsing HTML and making soup
-- Finding and Selecting Particular Elements with BeautifulSoup
+- Finding and selecting elements with BeautifulSoup
-- Scraping a Live Website
+- Live website scraping